 Baby boy inspiration from Norway

-You might expect Viking or Norse inspired names to top the list in Norway, but that's not the case.
-While some do remain popular, others come in and out of fashion just like any other name.
+You might expect Viking or Norse mythology-inspired names to dominate the list in Norway, but that’s not the case.
+While some Old Norse names remain popular, baby name trends shift just like anywhere else in the world.

 Top 10 baby boy names in Norway